Mdwiki-TD/svg_translate_web/docs/download_functions_comparison_report.md

     """Download a file from Wikimedia Commons and return raw content.

     This is the lowest-level download function that handles the actual HTTP request to Commons.
-It performs no file I/O, validation, or logging beyond error reporting.
+It performs no file I/O, validation, or error handling.
+    Callers are responsible for catching exceptions and handling failures.

     Args:
         filename: Clean filename without "File:" prefix.
 Spaces will be